shyrkov/jahia-spring-webflow-showcase/README.md

 of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-The status of this development is a "Prototype" and is not targeted to be deployed and run on a production instance of Jahia xCM.
+The status of this development is a "Prototype" and is not targeted to be deployed and run on a production instance of Digital Factory.

 Requirements
 ------------
-Module is targeted to be deployed to Jahia xCM version 7.0.0.0 or later.
+Module is targeted to be deployed to Digital Factory version 7.0.0.0 or later.